screeps/docs/api/source/RawMemory.md

 A string with a shared memory segment available on every world shard.
 Maximum string length is 100 KB.

 **Warning:** this segment is not safe for concurrent usage!
-Changes made by one shard can be rewritten by changes made by another shard.
+All shards have shared access to the same instance of data.
-You must implement your own system to determine when each shard is allowed to rewrite the inter-shard memory.
+When the segment contents is changed by two shards simultaneously, you may lose some data, since the segment string value is written all at once atomically.
+You must implement your own system to determine when each shard is allowed to rewrite the inter-shard memory, e.g. based on [mutual exclusions](https://en.wikipedia.org/wiki/Mutual_exclusion).

 {% api_method RawMemory.get '' 0 %}

 ```javascript